New Orleans Saints News: Jameis Winston Says Drew Brees Has Always Been There For Him

 Jameis Winston and Drew Brees are now NFL teammates for the first time in history, but one has already had the other’s back.
 Winston officially signed a one-year deal with the New Orleans Saints on Tuesday, and he’s going to compete with Taysom Hill for the back-up job.
-Despite facing him numerous times on the field as an opponent, Winston admits that their connection goes back to when he was a little kid.
+Despite facing Brees numerous times on the field as an opponent, Winston admits that their connection goes back to when he was a little kid.

-In 2006, Brees signed with the Saints in a huge signing, which turned around a franchise and eventually brought a Super Bowl victory.
+In 2006, Brees signed with the Saints in a huge moment, which turned around a franchise and eventually brought a Super Bowl victory.
 Winston says he had just turned 12 when that happened, and he was the first kid to get an autograph from Brees when it happened, as reported by ESPN.

-“There’s only a few people in this league that actually follow up with you when you ask them a question, when you reach out to them And ever since then, he’s always been a guy that I can hit up during the season and ask a question, and he’ll get back with me.
+“There’s only a few people in this league that actually follow up with you when you ask them a question, when you reach out to them… And ever since then, he’s always been a guy that I can hit up during the season and ask a question, and he’ll get back with me.

 “So I just love the person that he is and the guy that he is, and I’m so excited to learn from him and help serve him in any way.”